lethal-lisa/LucidOverCalc/overclock-guide/GUIDE.md

 # Credits

-ABOC and Chiptune Cafe for being best Chiptune communities I know, motivated me to finish this guide;<br>
+ABOC and Chiptune Cafe for being best Chiptune communities I know, motivated and supported me to finish this guide;<br>
 Pain Perdu for writing the initial Overclocking Guide for LSDj<br>
-Aquellex for help with the project<br>
-DBOYD for help with the project<br>
+Aquellex and DBOYD for direct help with the project <br>
 Lisa and Pator for coding their Overclocked Hum Pitch Finder programs and motivating me to finish this guide<br>